Children’s Rights Scholarship 1

 - you will follow a study programme other than the Master of Laws Advanced Studies programme in International Children’s Rights at Leiden University.

-Note that the Children’s Rights Scholarship 1 is not a full scholarship.
+Note that the Children’s Rights Scholarship 1 is not a full scholarship and only covers part of the tuition fee.
 Non-EEA recipients must still submit ‘proof of sufficient funds’ for their student visa/residence permit application.

-- In your online application, upload an additional letter of motivation for the Children’s Rights Scholarship 1 in which you briefly explain:
+- Upload a letter of motivation for the Children’s Rights Scholarship 1 in the scholarship section of your online application.
+In your letter, briefly explain:

 - your financial situation and why you are unable to follow the programme without a scholarship.